 - A Phase I Study of GDC-0927 in Postmenopausal Women with Locally Advanced or Metastatic Estrogen Receptor-Positive Breast Cancer

-- A Phase IB Study of LY2835219 plus Hormonal Therapy in Women with Hormone Receptor-Positive, HER2-Negative Metastatic Breast Cancer
+- A Phase IB Study of Abemaciclib plus Hormonal Therapy in Women with Hormone Receptor-Positive, HER2-Negative Metastatic Breast Cancer

-- A Phase III Study of Fulvestrant with or without Abemaciclib for Women with Locally Advanced or Metastatic HR-Positive HER2-Negative Breast Cancer
+- A Phase Ib/II Study of Ad-RTS-hIL-12 and Veledimex for Locally Advanced or Metastatic Breast Cancer

 - Two Studies of GDC-0032: A Phase I Study of GDC-0032 for Solid Tumors with Increased PI3K Activity, and a Phase II Study of GDC-0032 with Fulvestrant in Patients with Advanced Breast Cancer

 Clinical Trials Co-Investigated by Maura N. Dickler